 We also created two novel interactive measures to describe how often children were directly engaged with an interlocutor, either as a responder or as an addressee being responded to.
 Children’s vocalizations were responded to at a rate of 1.38 transitions per minute and children responded to others’ child-directed vocalizations at a rate of 1.17 transitions per minute.
 This rate is consistent with prior estimates for the frequency of child-initiated and other-initiated prompts in Tseltal interaction (Brown, 2011).
 Contingent interaction (and the joint attention that likely accompanies it) is a fertile context for language learning because the participants’ coordinated attentional states decrease referential uncertainty, increase the chances of dynamic feedback, and can spur further interactions (Bornstein et al., 2015; T. Broesch et al., 2016; Warlaumont et al., 2014).
 Because our measure is a novel one, we cannot directly compare Tseltal children’s data with those of children growing up in other communities.
 That said, contingent responses are rare across the day—more rare than TCDS in general.
 The rarity of contingent responses may be due to the fact that the children did not vocalize very often: preliminary analyses showed that they only produced an average of 472.50 (median = 453; range = 245–753) vocalizations during their full one hour of annotated audio (including the high vocal activity minutes), and much of which was crying and laughter.
-Interestingly, children tended to only vocalize 3.75 times per sequence.
-In other words, —sometimes containing the bulk of directed speech for the day—are marked by longer streams of speech from an interlocutor, interspersed with occasional responses from the child.
+Interestingly, children tended to only vocalize 3.75 times per sequence (mean duration = 10.13 seconds), with silence, TCDS, and ODS taking up the rest of the interactional sequence.
+In other words, interactional peaks—sometimes containing the bulk of children’s directed speech for the day—are marked by longer streams of speech from an interlocutor, interspersed with occasional responses from the child.

 In sum, our daylong recording results confirm prior claims that Tseltal children, like other Mayan children, are not often directly spoken to.
 When they are, much of their speech comes in interactional sequences in which children only play a minor part—directly contingent turn transitions between children and their interlocutors are relatively rare.
 However, we coarsely estimate that the typical child under age 3;0 experiences nearly two cumulative hours of high-intensity contingent interaction with TCDS per day.
 If child-directed speech quantity monotonically feeds language development (such that more input begets more (advanced) output), then the estimates presented here would lead us to expect Tseltal to be delayed in their language development.
 However, our analyses suggest that Tseltal children, though they do not vocalize often, demonstrate vocal maturity comparable to children from societies in which TCDS is known to be more frequent (Frank et al., in preparation; P. K. Kuhl, 2004; Pine & Lieven, 1993; Slobin, 1970; Tomasello & Brooks, 1999; Warlaumont et al., 2014).
 How might Tseltal children manage this feat?